legno9/legno9.github.io/_posts/2022-08-23-NeonNBullets.md

 hide_last_modified: true
 ---

-**Neon N Bullets** is an isometric bullet-hell game set in a dystopian, cyberpunk-inspired world.
-Developed as a team project, it combines **action-packed gameplay with a rich narrative**.
+**Neon N Bullets** is an isometric bullet-hell game developed in Unreal Engine 4 using Blueprints.
+I handled all **gameplay programming and player mechanics**, creating a fast-paced combat system and responsive controls in a **team project** setting.

 <!--more-->